vt-vl-lab/cluster/README.md

 #### Debugging a slurm job ID
 `scontrol show jobid -dd <jobid>`
 It will show you what .sh file you used for the jobid.
 Sometimes you need this information.

+## Infer-T4

+Members of VT who have received accounts on infer have access to the infer login nodes and the infer cluster job queues.
+Typical workflow involves logging into a login node for accessing files and applications; creating code and compiling programs; submitting jobs to a job queue to be run on compute nodes; and, displaying information about jobs and controlling submitted jobs.

+### Install & Usage
+Please check this [document](https://github.com/vt-vl-lab/cluster/blob/master/Infer_T4_cluster.pdf) for details.

 ## VL-Lab
 ```shell